 - Medical Terminology (1 semester hour)

 *AP, IB, or CLEP credit will be accepted as pre-requisite courses if the courses are documented on your transcripts and have been accepted by your undergraduate College or University.

 - If coursework is completed in an institution outside of the United States, an international credential evaluation is required reporting prior university.
 Samford accepts evaluations from World Education Services (WES), found at wes.org or AACRAO International Education Services (IES), found at ies.aacrao.org.

 - International applicants or American citizens who learned English as a second language must score at least 550 (paper), 213 (computer) or 80 (Internet) on the Test of English as a Foreign Language (TOEFL).
 Must complete 24 credit hours as a full-time student in a U.S. regionally accredited institution.
-We cannot issue an I-20 for this program at this time.
+We are able to issue I-20s to international students if they meet admission requirements.

 - The program is a lock-step program, we do not grant or award advanced placement.

 - Samford's School of Health Professions does not uphold any admission or enrollment practices that favor specific individuals or groups.

 - Applicants may 2 have courses in progress or scheduled for future completion at the time the application is submitted: Example: Biology 1 plus lab = 1 course.
 If medical terminology is missing, this does not count toward the courses in progress.

 - Upon acceptance, a non-refundable fee of $1,000 is required to secure admission into the program.
 The fee is applied to the first semester's tuition.